 Where can I repair an e-bike in Phoenix?

-If you need to get your e-bike repaired while you’re in Phoenix, there are several options!
+There are several options if you need to get your e-bike repaired while you’re in Phoenix!

-Archers Bikes is a mobile services and bicycle repair in the Phoenix metropolitan area.
-The company can either retrieve the e-bike and take it back to their location to do repairs on, or do repairs at the rider’s location.
+Archers Bikes is a mobile service and bicycle repair in the Phoenix metropolitan area.
+The company can either retrieve the e-bike and take it back to its location or do repairs at the rider’s location.

 Where can I recycle e-bike batteries in Phoenix?

-To recycle your e-bike batteries while in Phoenix, visit Call2Recycle to learn which locations you can drop your battery off at.
+To recycle your e-bike batteries while in Phoenix, visit Call2Recycle to learn which locations to drop your battery off.
 Some locations include Exhale Bikes, The Home Depot, Lowes, Gordys Bicycles, and UBreakIFix.

 Phoenix programs to develop cycling infrastructure

-The city of Phoenix has an ongoing Active Transportation Program, the purpose of which is to support and develop transportation infrastructure in the city.
-Currently, there are plans to add new bike lanes to supplement existing bike paths.
+The city of Phoenix has an ongoing Active Transportation Program, the purpose of which is to support and develop transportation infrastructure in the town.
+There are plans to add new bike lanes to supplement existing bike paths.

-Now that you have all the information you need to plan your trip to Phoenix, we hope you have a great e-biking trip there!
+Now that you have all the information to plan your trip to Phoenix, we hope you have a wonderful e-biking trip there!

 Read also: Check out USA best travel destinations by electric bike.